Bullshit Memes #11: Tutankhamen's condom

 In these spells the emphasis is resoundingly placed on the woman in this process.
 Egyptian medical papyri therefore only contain recipes for women to prevent or cause conception.
 The onus of baby production in ancient Egypt was on women (Nunn 2006).

 These recipes involved ground up pastes that were placed in the vagina, but with no connection necessarily provided to administration before or after sexual intercourse.
-These recipes could contain ingredients like honey and natron, or crocodile dung and plant pulp (Kahun Papyus spell 21-22, Ramesseum IV).
+They could contain ingredients like honey and natron, or crocodile dung and plant pulp (Kahun Papyus spell 21-22, Ramesseum IV).

 Ancient Origins 2017, from one condom in one tomb to 'some pharaohs' had condoms